BenBanerjeeRichards/FIT-File-Parser/README.md

 # FIT File Parser

- A groovy library for parsing FIT files (Work in Progress)
+ A groovy library for handling FIT files (Work in Progress)

+## Features
+- [x] Parse FIT files
+- [x] Link to global profile, including resolution of dynamic fields
+- [ ] Type conversion and special value handling (including timestamps)
+- [ ] Data exports - text, XML, json, CSV
+- [ ] Process records - find abnormal data
+- [ ] Writing data to FIT files

 ## Introduction

 FIT is a binary file format used by various fitness devices to store a range of information, including activity, settings and user goals.

 The most interesting type of FIT file is an activity file.
 As the name suggests, these store information about a fitness activity, for example a cycle ride or a walk.
 This includes sensor readings such as speed, distance, and cadence as well as other important pieces of information such the time, device type and average values for the entire activity.

 ## Messages